Droplet rebounds off a fluid bath at low Weber numbers: Introduction

-The sustained bouncing of droplets on vibrating baths has attracted significant interest, in large part due to their dynamics along the bath surface showing quantum-like behaviour, analogous to that of pilot-wave theory \citep{BushAndOza2020}.
-More recently, bouncing droplets that self-propel through interaction with their own wavefield, generated on a bath oscillating at two superimposed natural frequencies, have revealed new multi-droplet interaction behaviours and the emergence of `superwalkers’, which are droplets exceeding the maximum stable size for sustained bouncing on a bath oscillating at a single frequency \citep{ValaniEtAl2019}. \citet{GaleanoRiosEtAl2019} derived a model for superwalkers with detailed features for the wave field.
-Their work treated the bouncing droplet as a rigid sphere and only partially captured the behaviour of superwalkers, suggesting that the large deformation observed in superwalkers plays an integral role in their dynamics.
+Droplets bouncing on vibrating liquid baths have attracted significant interest due to their dynamics showing quantum-like behaviour reminiscent of pilot-wave theory \citep{BushAndOza2020}.
+More recently, droplets bouncing on baths driven at two superimposed frequencies have been shown to self-propel through interaction with their own wavefields, giving rise to collective behaviours and the emergence of `superwalkers’, droplets larger than the maximum stable size on single-frequency baths \citep{ValaniEtAl2019}. \citet{Galeano-RiosEtAl2019} derived a model for superwalkers with detailed features for the wave field.
+Their work treated the bouncing droplet as a rigid sphere and only partially captured the dynamics of superwalkers, suggesting that droplet deformation plays an integral role.

-A large body of work has mapped rebound and coalescence during droplet–bath impact in the regime where viscous and gravitational effects are negligible compared to inertia and surface tension.
-Coalescence proceeds once the intervening gas film drains to about $10^2$ nm, with the bounce–coalescence threshold often expressed by a critical Weber number that depends on fluid properties, drop size, and bath depth \citep{CouderEtAl2005Noncoalescence,Yarin2006,kavehpour2015,tang2019bouncing}.
-Across fluids, experiments report contact times that are weakly dependent on impact speed except at very low Weber numbers, and a saturation of translational energy recovery at intermediate Weber numbers \citep{zhao2011transition,zou2011experimental,wu2020small}.
-Bath-depth effects can modulate rebound yet leave contact time approximately constant over a wide range of conditions \citep{zou2011experimental}, while high-speed imaging has quantified coalescence times and early-time dynamics of the air film and interface deformation \citep{highspeed_thoroddsen_2008}.
-Most datasets focus on moderate Weber numbers; targeted measurements for submillimetric, low-Weber-number impacts at normal incidence on deep baths remain sparse.

-While these experiments establish the main rebound scalings, they do not resolve the detailed droplet and bath deformations, motivating complementary modeling approaches.
-Fully resolving the dynamics of a deformable impactor is challenging, as numerical multiscale effects typically span three orders of magnitude \citep{CouderEtAl2005PRL}, and natural time scales present at the start of impact as the droplet spreads and retracts are short \citep[see figure 3b of][]{GaleanoRiosEtAl2017}.
-Several seminal works have made progress in addressing these issues, namely through asymptotic analysis and linearised formulations of the equations of motion of the free surface for impacts against an inviscid, incompressible fluid \citep{Wagner1932, korobkin2004analytical,HowisonEtAl1991}.